Persistent Links to E-Resources

 - Search for articles and locate the persistent link or permalink for those articles you wish to keep.

-- Copy and paste the persistent link(s) into your document or Blackboard course.
+- Copy and paste the persistent link(s) into your document or Canvas course.

 - It might be necessary to edit the persistent link to include UNK Library's proxy information for off-campus access: